 So what do you do instead?

 One step you can take is to change your thinking so you can finally start to have genuine weight loss success.
-To help you do this, I created a mini-course called Change Your Thinking and Win at Weight Loss.
+To help you do this, I created a 5-day challenge called Change Your Thinking and Win at Weight Loss.

 Your success is not about getting through a 30 Day diet anymore, instead, it’s about feeling good in your skin for life.

 - Identify what losing weight will help you achieve.

 - Get very clear about why the achieving your goal matters!

 - Nip resistance in the bud so you can take action to the finish line.

 - Let go of your fear of failing by changing your relationship with failure.